Lean Methodology, Efficiency, Teamwork & Communication

 But no, just leave it as it is and employ another talking head.

 The latest directors fancy seems to be showing the runners from behind, from Flemington to Dunkeld to everywhere in between.
 This pointless if we cannot see the colors.
 Can someone explain to the director that the reason jockeys wear different colored silks is for identification.
 Lookimg at the jockey’s arse helps little with this.
+Callers please note here: There is no point telling the viewer that different cap colors are being worn if you do not tell us what colors they are making a difference to.

 Now, after the race has been run and won.